Rail travellers face a solid week of disruption early in the new year following news that train drivers are set to strike.

-The latest strikes escalate the action to a series of four 48-hour walkouts which are expected to have a similar impact to previous strikes which saw half of all rail lines shut down and 80% of services cancelled.
+The latest strikes escalate action to a series of four 48-hour walkouts which are expected to have a similar impact to previous strikes which saw half of all rail lines shut down and 80% of services cancelled.
 A ballot last month gave the union a mandate for another six months of action, raising the prospect of industrial action up until May 2023.

 When will the next train strikes be?

 Unless a resolution is reached, RMT members will then stage two more 48-hour strikes on Tuesday 3-Wednesday 4 January 2023, and Friday 6-Saturday 7 January.

-Why has the RMT announced more strikes?
+Why have the unions announced more strikes?

-The union claims that rail bosses have broken promises to bring a new offer on pay and conditions to negotiations and has accused the government of blocking a settlement.
+The RMT union claims that rail bosses have broken promises to bring a new offer on pay and conditions to negotiations and has accused the government of blocking a settlement.
 It said that it had suspended strikes in November in “good faith” to allow negotiations but had been left with no choice but to stage further strike action.

 What have rail bosses said?